acceleratedscience/omgui-frontend/README.md

 ### File Browser

--   [OMGUI] - File content is read as a string by `get_file()` in `openad/gui/api/file_system_api.py` and attached to a file data object.
+-   [OMGUI] - File and directory information & content is read by [`_compile_filedir_obj()`](https://github.com/acceleratedscience/omgui/blob/28d2268ac974a187f511c350ec7d18a9d9f9d04b/omgui/gui/gui_services/srv_file_system.py#L145) and compiled into a data object representing the file or directory.
--   The file data object will look something like this:
+-   The data object will look something like this:

 ```json
 {